 What should you use from the above?

-The adage – that there is no silver bullet for security or AI security – is also true for security analytics.
+There is no silver bullet for security or AI security is also true for security analytics.
 No single analytics can solve the security challenges.
 For example, if you take the top nine attack methods today, including AI-based cyber-attacks, no single security analytics can detect them.
-The table below shows each security analytics's relevance to top threats (here, we are defining analytics by the source of data).
+The table below shows each security analytics’s relevance to top threats (here, we are defining analytics by the source of data).
 We could have also defined it by types of algorithm or types of end objectives.

 Given that your organization will always face blended threats (some combination of these nine threats), you need a multi-analytics approach for cybersecurity.